Mira0507/scanpy-demo/README.md

 ## Analysis

-Analysis is conducted by following the order listed under [Analysis scripts](###analysis-scripts).
+The analysis is conducted by following the order listed under [Analysis scripts](###analysis-scripts).